Quas94/simple-climate-model/README.md

 - revisit method of fetching default scenarios when custom scenarios are possible: make sure defaults aren't modified
 - temperatures for some scenarios are bugged, sometimes entire app's data gets messed up and bugged. something to do with the 'albedo increase' scenario?
+- check if pH chart is bugged - always peaks really early and levels off
+- update default-selected input charts

 - adding additional years to scenario inputs
   -- should add year range to details panel
-- create blank canvases for custom scenarios with no base: half done.
+- create blank canvases for custom scenarios with no base: done but buggy.
 ISSUES:
   -- the last few years cut off? (eg. 2,000 -> 1,997) noticeable when editing input data -- some output graphs have no output at all (temperatures and a few others) - anything to do with rcphi?
 - flatline/grey out input charts if their corresponding forcing checkbox is unticked